waffle-iron/pebbles/presentations/2016-05-23_elixir_cloud_ws.md

     - locally added by admin (via activation email)
     - based on SAML2 identity

-## Service
+## PB Service

 - CSC runs a Pouta Blueprints server
-- open to anyone with HAKA credentials
+- open to anyone with HAKA federated identity credentials
 - currently in public beta
 - blueprints for RStudio and IPython/Jupyter notebooks
 - available at https://pb.csc.fi